Skip to main content

 Review Process

-Full board review of amendments is the default requirement for all research involving human subjects.
+Full board review of amendments is the default requirement for all research involving human participants.
 The decision of whether an amendment qualifies for expedited review is based primarily on the risks that are expected to arise from the change to the research protocol.
 The decision of whether an amendment qualifies for expedited review rests with the REB Chair.
-Full Board Review The following types of amendments will be considered for full board review and approval:

 • changes that increase the risks to the study subject(s) and/or changes that significantly affect the study procedures, study design, or conduct of the study